arjungoel16/Investment-Dashboard/README.md

 # Investment Dashboard

     This project is a web application that provides users with live stock prices, foreign exchange rates, commodities data, and financial news.
 Users can manage a watchlist, explore global and US news, and analyze ETF and futures data.
-The app integrates with Bloomberg API, CME Group API, and CurrencyLayer API to fetch real-time data.
+The app integrates with the Bloomberg API to fetch real-time data.

 # Features